 Sharron Helmke is a senior consultant for Learning Forward and the former coordinator of instructional coaching at Clear Creek ISD in League City, Texas.
 She designed the district’s comprehensive program of instructional coaching across all campuses, and supported instructional leaders in understanding conditions necessary to change the instructional culture of their campuses and effectively utilizing instructional coaching and teacher leadership to build guiding coalitions and sustain change.
 She previously served as a K-12 ELA program coordinator at Klein ISD, an ELA and social studies instructional coach at Katy ISD, and a high school English teacher.
 She is a lead designer of Learning Forward’s Mentor Teacher Academy and Content-Based Coaching Program, and is a lead facilitator of Learning Forward’s Coaches Academy.

 Stacey Jones is currently an academic coach and literacy instructor for the Cobb County School District.
 She began her career as an elementary school teacher and went on to become a middle school teacher and department chair.
-She has worked as a literacy consultant for the Consortium on Reading Excellence in Education (CORE), serving both urban and rural school districts across the United States.
+She has worked as a literacy consultant for the Consortium on Reading Excellence in Education, serving both urban and rural school districts across the United States.
 Jones has facilitated numerous trainings within districts and at the state level.
-While working for the Cobb County School District since 2007, she has worked in various capacities that support teachers K-12.
-Her positions have included lead teacher, intervention instructor and high school academic coach.
+While working for the Cobb County School District since 2007, she has worked in various capacities that support and lead teachers K-12.
+Her positions have included high school administrator, lead teacher, intervention instructor, and high school academic coach.